GoogleChrome/web.dev/src/site/content/en/blog/web-platform-06-2022/index.md

 ### A new HTTP status code—103 early hints

 Chrome 103 adds a new status code HTTP 103 Early Hints.
-If the server knows that a certain set of subresources is required to load a page, it can preload those resources as the page that requires them comes in.
-This requires updates to your server to take advanage of the feature, [find out more](https://developer.chrome.com/blog/early-hints/).
+If the server or CDN knows that a certain set of subresources is required to load a page, it can advise the browser to preconnect to origins or even preload resources as the page that requires them comes in.
+This requires updates to your server or CDN to take advantage of the feature, [find out more about Early Hints](https://developer.chrome.com/blog/early-hints/).

 ## Beta browser releases